EnolAyo/Digital_Electronics_2/Labs/08-project/README.md

 ### ISR(TIMER0_OVF_vect)
 This interruption subroutine is mainly used to close the door, but it also has other functions.
 Since the door must remain open for 3 seconds and the overflow is 16 ms, we need that the routine is executed 188 times before doing anything.
 We count this with 'cnt', and we put it to 0 when its value is 188.
 Then, if the global variable open is equal to '1', we have to close the door and turn off the green led.
+We set open to 0.
+If open was equal to 0, we only turn off the red LED.
+Finally, we clear the screen, disable the interrupt and set wait_clear to 0, so that a new code could be introduced.

 ```
 ISR(TIMER0_OVF_vect){